shokoofa-ghods/socketProgramming/README.md

 + if the server with accept() method was waiting for new connection, the chat will be started; otherwise, client waits for more 30seconds and after that it should choose for another name or wait as a server for new requests.

 ### details
-+ using multi-thread option for UDP server implements Runnable Interface
++ using multi-thread option for TCP server implements Runnable Interface
 + DatagramPacket, DatagramSocket, Socket libraries